Kidnapping

 ∙ exploitation of the child.

-Aggravated Kidnapping is a life felony with a mandatory minimum of 30-years to life in prison.
+Aggravated Kidnapping is a life felony with a mandatory minimum of 30 years to life in prison.
 A kidnapping case may also bring federal charges.

 Defense Against Kidnapping Charges

-There can be layers of charges in a kidnapping case, depending on the
+There can be layers of charges in a kidnapping case, depending on the circumstances.

 Courts have ruled that prosecutors can only bring Kidnapping charges under certain circumstances.
 Prosecutors often overreach, piling on the charges and potential prison time, for example, by including Kidnapping charges in a case of an alleged assault.
 They use the prospect of more prison time as leverage to persuade a defendant to plead guilty so that they can avoid the expense and uncertainty of a trial.

 You need an attorney who understands the system and knows the best way to use it to your advantage.
 An experienced and aggressive criminal defense attorney will challenge the prosecution at every turn to make sure that your rights are protected.
-If you face criminal charges in Florida, call (407) 349-4211 for a free consultation with the Orlando criminal defense attorneys at the Rivas Law firm.
+If you face criminal charges in Florida, call 407-644-2466 for a free consultation with the Orlando criminal defense attorneys at the Rivas Law firm.

 Questions?